calbasiolodi/Mungana_RD/README.md

 3. In the target dataset only the rows with Cu >=1 (or any other economically valuable grade) are chosen.
 This would avoid engineering additional rows with OneHotEncoder() or pandas.getdummies() that would introduce multicollinearity and overalap with the already present Cu_pct values.
 Removing Cu_pct values in favour of binarised dummies/encoders such as: 0 = (["Cu_pct"] <= 1) & 1 = (["Cu_pct"] >= 1), would distort CoDA significantly paritcualrly in datapoints where Cu is a main componens (e.g., 20%).

 4. There are also significant issues to raise with imputting below detection and not detected elements.
-Using MICE or LrEM by inserting the mean MDL without any tweak would introduce chemically impossible datapoints, whenthe MDL for a specific datapoint is missing, such as the instance of pure marble containing Fe contents in the order of miner (2 to 5%) that is not suported by imagery (no hue indicating Fe mienralisation).
+Using MICE or LrEM by inserting the mean MDL without any tweak would introduce chemically impossible datapoints, whenthe MDL for a specific datapoint is missing, such as the instance of pure marble containing Fe contents in the order of miner (2 to 5%) that is not supported by imagery (no hue indicating Fe mineralisation).

-5. The goal is not identify sef-explanatory mienralisation s(low As, High Cu, either ox. or sulph.) rather it is to identify and quantify the cluster that might contian discrete chalcopyrite (or any other pure Cu-bearing sulphide) despite high grade arsenic.
+5. The goal is not identify self-explanatory mienralisations (low As, High Cu, either ox. or sulph.), rather it is to identify and quantify the cluster that might contian discrete chalcopyrite (or any other pure Cu-bearing sulphide) despite high grade arsenic.

 The PCA Biplot integrantedd with sklearn K-Means shows th eformation fo 4 differnt clusters of Cu mienralisations:
 Sulphide and Oxide mineralisations, that are subvided into As-poor and As-rich subtypes.